Dysar/tunnl.ai/README.md

 ### Daily Workflow

 1. **Morning Setup**: Open tunnl.ai and enter your tasks for the day
+2. **Task Validation**: AI validates your task descriptions to ensure they're specific enough for effective blocking
-2. **Automatic Protection**: The extension works in the background
+3. **Automatic Protection**: The extension works in the background
-3. **Smart Blocking**: Distracting sites are blocked with explanations
+4. **Smart Blocking**: Distracting sites are blocked with explanations
-4. **Temporary Access**: Unblock sites for 10 minutes when needed
+5. **Temporary Access**: Unblock sites for 10 minutes when needed

+### Writing Effective Tasks

+For the best blocking results, write specific and actionable tasks:

+**✅ Good Examples:**
+- "Research competitor pricing for SaaS tools"
+- "Write blog post about React hooks"
+- "Prepare presentation slides for Q4 sales meeting"
+- "Debug authentication issues in the login module"

+**❌ Avoid These (Too Broad):**
+- "Work on project"
+- "Be productive"
+- "Do research"
+- "Learn something new"

+The AI will validate your tasks and provide suggestions if they're too vague to enable effective website blocking.
+After adding a valid task, you'll see 5 sample websites that would be blocked for that specific task.

 ### Managing Blocked Sites